azuresu/glaze/README.md

 # Project Glaze
-Godot library by azuresu.
+Godot Library by AZurEsu.
 It works as a plugin.

 ## Functions
 ### Glaze